 DARE (Disability Advocacy Research in Europe) is a new European-wide training network for early stage researchers in the field of disability rights.
 The project has received €4.1m in funding from the European Commission’s Marie Curie programme.
-The DARE Project is co-ordinated by the Centre for Disability Law and Policy at the National University of Ireland, Galway, with the collaboration of 7 partner institutions: the Institute for Social and Political Sciences (Portugal) , Maastricht University (Netherlands), University of Leeds (UK), the European Disability Forum, the European Association of Service providers for Persons with Disabilities, the University of Iceland and Swiss Paraplegic Research.
+The DARE Project is co-ordinated by the Centre for Disability Law and Policy at the University of Galway, with the collaboration of 7 partner institutions: the Institute for Social and Political Sciences (Portugal) , Maastricht University (Netherlands), University of Leeds (UK), the European Disability Forum, the European Association of Service providers for Persons with Disabilities, the University of Iceland and Swiss Paraplegic Research.

 Accessibility Statement for the DARE Website